CatMaxiMyoga/rust-customlang/README.md

 **Updated last: 06/12/2025** *(Up-To-Date)*

-I'm making my own custom lexer, parser and interpreter (and maybe later also compiler) in Rust.
+I'm making my own custom lexer, parser and compiler in Rust.
 These are the currently working language features:

 # Table of Contents
 - [Currently Supported Literals](#currently-supported-literals)